ratHippo/Spiider/README.md

 # website-generator

 ## About:
 Right now this python script is set up to generate my website.
-It can take markdown files, html files, and json files, using both markdown and json for metadata.
+It takes a markdown file and converts it to html using a template and metadata from either the markdown itself or an external json file.
+It also copies over any other files, meaning you can add plain HTML or assets.
+It then uses templates for an index page and templates for previews to generate an index page.
+It does the same thing as the index page for rss using different templates.

 ### Dependencies